 - explore how to increase the number of POC in the profession.

 However you identify, I’m glad you’re here.
 I’m Cynthia Williams.
-I’m an editor and project manager at Dragonfly Editorial, and I own Style Sheets Editorial.
+I’m a senior editor at Dragonfly Editorial, and I own Style Sheets Editorial.
 I’ve had many generous mentors during my two decades in the field.
 I hope to find many edibuddies (and connect edibuddies with edibuddies!) through Outside the Book.